rommapp/romm/README.md

 * Scan your game library (all at once or by platform) and enriches it with IGDB metadata
 * Access your library via your web-browser
 * Possibility to select one of the matching IGDB results if the scan doesn't get the right one
+* Upload games directly from your web-browser
+* Set a custom cover for each game
 * EmuDeck folder structure compatibility
 * Multiple files games support
 * Download games directly from your web-browser